hydephp/develop/docs/digging-deeper/navigation.md

 ### Adding Custom Navigation Menu Links

-You can easily add custom navigation menu links similar how we add Authors.
+You can easily add custom navigation menu links similar to how we add Authors.
 Simply add a `NavItem` model to the `navigation.custom` array.

 When linking to an external site, you should use the `NavItem::forLink()` method facade.
 The first two arguments are the destination and label, both required.
-Third argument is the priority, which is optional, and defaults to `500`.
+The third argument is the priority, which is optional, and defaults to `500`.

 ```php
 // filepath config/hyde.php